AndreaCatania/godot_tracy/README.md

 The profiler GUI allows to consult all the data gathered by tracy.
 If you are on windows you can just downloaded the GUI from the [Tracy GitHub repository](https://github.com/wolfpld/tracy/releases/), otherwise you have to compile it yourself; do not despair it's easy!

 To compile the tracy profiler GUI all you need to do is to:
-1. Install all the following dependency `libglfw3-dev libdbus-1-dev libcapstone-dev libtbb-dev libdebuginfod-dev`.
+1. Install all the following dependency `clang libglfw3-dev libdbus-1-dev libcapstone-dev libtbb-dev libdebuginfod-dev freetype-devel`.
+   - Fedora: `sudo dnf install glfw-devel dbus-devel capstone-devel tbb-devel freetype-devel clang`
 1. Using a terminal, go into the `godot_tracy/` folder.
 1. Compile the GUI using the following command "CC=clang CXX=clang++ make release -C ./tracy/profiler/build/unix -j `nproc`".